Books like 'Lessons in Chemistry'

 Readers who enjoyed Lessons in Chemistry by Bonnie Garmus also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny competent heroine single-mother 20th century office pregnancy m-f career professional angst
+historical funny competent heroine single-mother 20th century office pregnancy m-f angst found-family

 -